Need a cool and eye-catching way to display the title of your animated series? How about... a big neon sign!

 Bonus points if the character shown to be holding the plug is a villain and/or twirling the plug while whistling.

 - The title sequence for Not Going Out shows the words as big multiple-lightbulb signs held up by Lee, Tim and Kate.
-The lights go out when Barbara unplugs them.
+The lights go out when Barbara unplugs them (in later series it's Daisy, Tim's girlfriend, who unplugs them instead).

 - The opening credits of Jak II: Renegade are shown as street signs.
 Daxter plugs in the final one, a huge neon sign of the game's title.